-MATH 241 (4-4-0) Calculus with Analytic Geometry II: The second course of a three-semester sequence in calculus with analytic geometry, including studies of differentiation and integration of exponential, logarithmic, inverse, trigonometric and hyperbolic functions; techniques of integration, improper integals, infinite series, and analytic geometry.
+MATH 241 (4-4-0) Calculus with Analytic Geometry II: The second course of a three-semester sequence in calculus with analytic geometry, including studies of the notion of integral, the Fundamental Theorem of Calculus, techniques of integration, improper integrals, applications of integration, differential equations, infinite series and tests of convergence, power series, and Taylor series.

-MATH 242 (4-4-0) Calculus with Analytic Geometry III: The third course of a three-semester sequence in calculus with analytic geometry, including studies of vectors, vector-valued functions, partial differentiation, multiple integrals, and vector calculus.
+MATH 242 (4-4-0) Calculus with Analytic Geometry III: The third course of a three-semester sequence in calculus with analytic geometry, including studies of vectors, vector-valued functions, functions of several variables, partial derivatives, gradients, directional derivatives, maxima and minima, multiple integrals and applications, line and surface integrals, Green's Theorem, Stokes' Theorem, and Divergence Theorem.